Natsu Dragneel

-Natsu is Mashima's favorite character, and he claimed that he based him on his own characteristics.
-Reviewers have largely praised Natsu's character, praising his action-packed combat scenes and upbeat demeanor throughout the series.
+Mashima has considered Natsu to be among his favorite characters, and claimed that he based him on his own characteristics.
+Reviewers have largely praised Natsu's character, noting his action-packed combat scenes and upbeat demeanor throughout the series.
 His motion sickness has also been well-received as a humorous element within the story.
 Natsu has placed high in popularity polls, and many different pieces of merchandise related to him, such as action figures, have been released.

 Creation and conception

 During the making of the series Rave Master, manga author Hiro Mashima considered the protagonist Haru Glory as the "angsty hard-working type".
 As a result, when writing Fairy Tail, Mashima made the new lead Natsu to be calmer than Haru.
 Natsu Dragneel was one of the first characters Hiro Mashima created during the development of Fairy Tail.
 He was conceptualized as a fire-using member of a courier guild who would suffer from motion sickness, a character trait the author based on one of his friends.
 Mashima implemented Natsu's motion sickness into the final version of the character, believing that this and his pink hair make the character unique.
 Mashima cited his own personality as a junior high school student as the inspiration for Natsu's personality, and his father's death as an influence for the relationship between Natsu and Igneel.
 Natsu's concept evolved in a one-shot short story titled Fairy Tale, where he is depicted as a spirit with horns.
 He is normally portrayed as wearing black-colored clothing, which Mashima chose in favor of his original choice of red to improve the contrast between the character's fire abilities and clothes.
 The author mentioned that Natsu had been designed to give the best of himself when it comes to everything.
 Mashima regarded Natsu's development throughout the story as great and stated that the series could easily progress because of it.
 The author also commented that Natsu is his favorite character.